For more details contact:

 - Mary Idsardi, North Wauchula Elementary

-- Sharon Thomas, Sleepy Hill Elementary
+- Melissa Benton, Sleepy Hill Elementary

 - Jessica Booker, Valleyview Elementary